dumlutimuralp/antrea-packet-walks/part_d/README.md

 - The third flow entry is to process all the remaining ARP requests as a generic Layer 2 switch (actions=normal).
 (Reminder that an ARP request is a Layer 2 broadcast)
 - The fourth flow entry simply drops all the other type of traffic.

-**But why would OVS on a node receive ARP requests for other Kubernetes nodes' gw0 interface IPs ?** Isnt each node' s gw0 interface in its unique subnet ?
+**Why would OVS receive ARP requests for other Kubernetes nodes' gw0 interface IPs ?** Isnt each node' s gw0 interface in its unique subnet ?
 To remind again, the pod subnets assigned by node ipam controller to each individual Kubernetes node in this Kubernetes cluster are as following :

 - master - 10.222.0.0/24
 - worker1 - 10.222.1.0/24
 - worker2 - 10.222.2.0/24

-The answer to the above question lies in the routing table of the worker1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below again.
-The highlighted lines in the output are the route entries for the pod subnets of the **other** Kubernetes nodes; to be precise worker2 and master.
+The answer to the above question lies in the route table of the nodes.
+For instance worker1 node' s route table is shown below. (which was also shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)).
+The highlighted lines below are the route entries for the pod subnets of the **other** Kubernetes nodes; to be precise worker2 and master.

 <pre><code>
 vmware@<b>worker1</b>:~$ ip route